silviamaggi/smd-com/_posts/2020-12-02-how-the-instagram-navigation-became-convoluted.md

 ## The reason

-[Announcing the changes](https://about.instagram.com/blog/announcements/introducing-reels-and-shop-tabs){:target="_blank" rel="noopener"}, Adam Mosseri, Head of Instagram, pointed out how the pandemic changed the way people use the app.
+[Announcing the changes](https://about.instagram.com/blog/announcements/introducing-reels-and-shop-tabs){:target="_blank" rel="noopener" title="Read the announcement on Instagram's website"}, Adam Mosseri, Head of Instagram, pointed out how the pandemic changed the way people use the app.
 Short and entertaining videos became prominent, and people started buying more online.
 Young people and creators are at the centre of Instagram’s focus, which is the reason behind the positioning of the two new tabs in the bottom navigation.

 ## The science